Optimal Coding Functions for Pairwise Message Sharing on Finite-Field Multi-Way Relay Channels: Main Results

-where the uplink variables $Y_0$, $N_0$, and $X_i$ for all $i \in \{1,2,\dotsc,L\}$ are elements of a finite field of order $F$, $\oplus$ is the addition in the field, and $N_0$ is arbitrarily-distributed noise.
-For the FFMWRC considered in this paper, we not restrict any channel model for the downlink.
-This general model includes the finite-field downlink channel~\cite{ongmjohnsonit11} as a special case.
+The uplink variables $Y_0$, $N_0$, and $X_i$ for all $i \in \{1,2,\dotsc,L\}$ are elements of a finite field of any order $F$, $\oplus$ is addition in the field, and $N_0$ is arbitrarily-distributed noise.
+We consider the general downlink model, which includes the finite-field downlink~\cite{ongmjohnsonit11} as a special case.